JamieNisbet/DysfunctionalHipster/README.md

 Web 3.0 technologies and principles.
 I'm very passionate about what it can do to make the world a better place.

 ### 👯 I’m looking to collaborate on ...
-Any project that is aimed at helping the world.
-Especially any research or projects in the process of applying web3 technologies to their business model.
+Any project that is aimed at moving society forward.

 ### 📫 How to reach me: ...
 [Facebook](https://www.facebook.com/jamie.nisbet.146)